I (2015 film): Casting

 In April 2012, Vikram was selected to feature in the lead role.
 Priyanka Chopra was initially reported to be in talks for the female lead.
 Later, Asin's name was suggested along with Chopra.
 It was reported that Deepika Padukone was also approached, but she denied her involvement in the film.
 Model-turned-actress Evelyn Sharma eventually selected for the female lead, by an audition, but had opted out due to language reasons.
 She claimed this in an interview, more than a week after the film's release.
 Samantha Ruth Prabhu was then signed on, but she had opted out of the project citing scheduling conflicts.
 The role finally went to Amy Jackson, who was paid ₹7.5 million for acting in the film.
 Raveena Ravi dubbed the voice for her role.
-Santhanam, Upen Patel, Srinivasan and Suresh Gopi were selected to play the principal supporting characters in the film.
 Ramkumar Ganesan, a leading film producer and the elder son of the late-Tamil thespian Sivaji Ganesan, was also added to the cast to play a pivotal role in the film.
 Jiiva was considered for portraying the antagonist, but was unable to accept the offer due to his prior commitments.
+The role instead went to Upen Patel.
 Hollywood actor Arnold Schwarzenegger was reported to play an award presenter for a brief scene.
 Ravichandran, however, denied the news, but said that he would appear in the audio launch of the film.
 To prepare for his role in I, Vikram took some weight loss and gain tips from Arnold as well.
 Make-up artiste Ojas M. Rajani, who previously worked with Shankar in Anniyan, was reported to play the role of a transgender make-up artiste in the film in addition to being the make-up artiste for Amy Jackson.
 Mr. Asia contest participant Syed Siddiq appeared in the action sequences featuring Vikram.

 Characterisation

 In the film, Vikram plays the character called 'Lingesan', who considers Arnold Schwarzenegger as a role model and aspires to win the Mr. Tamil Nadu title.
-Shankar had crafted the hair style of Vikram by taking the front curl look of the younger Arnold Schwarzenegger as a reference.
-As per director Shankar, among all get-ups in the film, the hunchbacked man character was the most difficult one to sketch.
+Shankar had crafted the hair style of Vikram by taking the front curl look of the younger Schwarzenegger as a reference.
+As per Shankar, among all get-ups in the film, the hunchbacked man character was the most difficult one to sketch.
 Vikram was confirmed to sport his hunchbacked get-up in most parts of the film.
 The bubbles observed on the character's face were reported to be designed by Weta.
 Amy Jackson plays a model in the film.
 On casting and re-defining her looks Shankar was quoted saying, "I wanted someone who could authentically look like a model and then fixed Amy Jackson".
 Vikram also went bald for the film to change his looks in the film easier.
 Santhanam was also asked to lose some weight for his character.
-Peter Ming used actual cyclists in China for a cycle fight scene that was shot there.
+For a cycle fight sequence shot in China featuring actual cyclists, Peter Ming and Alfred Hsing worked as an action choreographer and assistant action choreographer, respectively.